jsdream/lodash-template-loader/README.md

 # lodash-template-loader
 Lodash template loader for Webpack.

 This is tiny webpack loader which wraps lodash `_.template()` to render templates during webpack build.
+This loader outputs fully rendered string (HTML) without bundling lodash.
 Global data for templates (views) is passed using `imports` property of loader options object.

 Other available options: